lunatic2314/cybersecurity-projects/DISA STIG CKL to POA&M Automation Pipeline using n8n/README.md

 ## 📌 Project Overview
 This project automates the transformation of **DISA STIG CKL/XML checklist findings into POA&M-ready CSV artifacts** using a **self-hosted n8n workflow enhanced with local Ollama AI**.

-The workflow ingests raw STIG checklist evidence, normalizes XML data into structured JSON, applies remediation logic, and uses a **local LLM (Ollama)** to generate:
+The workflow ingests raw STIG checklist evidence, normalizes XML data into structured JSON, applies CAT-based prioritization logic, and uses a **local LLM (Ollama)** to generate:

-- finding summaries
+- `finding_summary`
-- remediation recommendations
+- `recommended_fix`
-- closure validation guidance
+- `closure_validation`

 All AI processing occurs **locally on-host**, ensuring sensitive compliance evidence never leaves the environment.

-This simulates a real-world **RMF / ISSO / FedRAMP continuous monitoring workflow** used for vulnerability governance and audit preparation.
+This simulates a real-world **RMF / ISSO / FedRAMP continuous monitoring workflow** used for vulnerability governance, remediation tracking, and audit preparation.

 ---